mrrfv/overengineered-wake-on-wan/README.md

 - `COMPANION_SECRET` is the secret that is used to safely communicate with your computer. **This value MUST be the same as what you've set on your computer!** If your computer's `COMPANION_SECRET` is `password123`, then the Pi's `COMPANION_SECRET` must also be `password123`.
 - `MAC_ADDRESS` is the MAC address of your computer's network interface.
 This will be used for Wake on LAN.
 - `COMPANION_URL` is the URL for the companion server, i.e. what you've just configured on your PC.
-The companion server runs on port 4617, so use the following format to get the URL: `http://<COMPUTER_IP>:4617`
+The companion server runs on port 4617, so use the following format to get the URL: `http://<COMPUTER_IP>:4617`.
+For security reasons, you should use the IP address from your VPN such as ZeroTier or Tailscale here.
 - `URL_TO_PING` is the web server that OWoL can automatically monitor for you.
 This is useful if you're running something like Nextcloud or Plex on your machine.
 Set this to the value of `COMPANION_URL` if you don't have such a server.

 3. Install pm2, a process manager that will automatically start the script when the Pi is rebooted (if it loses power, for example): `sudo npm install --global pm2`